The pH value tells you if something is an acid, a base, or neutral.

 - grains, such as corn, rice, and wheat

 If you’re worried about acid wearing down bone, you can take small amounts of sodium bicarbonate.
 University of California, San Diego researchers suggest doses that are less than 5 grams.
 However, you shouldn’t take it during mealtimes because it can interfere with your digestion.
-Getting enough dietary calcium, vitamin D, and magnesium may also be helpful for offsetting the negative effects of acid on your bone.
+Getting enough dietary calcium, vitamin D, phosphorus, and magnesium may also be helpful for offsetting the negative effects of acid on your bone.